In this article

 It’s becoming increasingly clear: it's not just enough to have a website for a thriving ecommerce company.
-Brands are adding more and more channels to their portfolios of online presences – social media channels, bots, apps, marketplaces and more.
+Brands are adding more and more channels to their portfolios of online presence – social media channels, bots, apps, marketplaces and more.
 Consumers aren't just heading to brand websites or Google - more consumers head to Amazon first (see #3, below)

 As search and shopping behaviors adapt to this trend, you need to make sure you’re meeting your target audience where they are.
 Social networks like Instagram, Facebook and Pinterest, and marketplaces like Amazon and eBay, already easily capture your audience’s attention.
 They’re already “built-in” to so many people’s buying processes, thanks to common behaviors like asking for recommendations on social media and aimless product browsing - and it's why influencer marketing works so well.